Icinga/icinga2/doc/2-getting-started.md

     $ /opt/plugins/check_snmp_int.pl --help

 Additional libraries may be required for some plugins.
-Please consult the plugin documentation and/or README for installation instructions.
+Please consult the plugin documentation and/or plugin provided README for installation instructions.

 Each plugin requires a [CheckCommand](#objecttype-checkcommand) object in your configuration which can be used in the [Service](#objecttype-service) or